Generalised Evasive Subspaces: Existence Results

 \subsection{Existence Results for General Partial Spreads}

-Using some of the results stated in Subsection~\ref{sec:prelim} we are now ready to provide bounds on the number of $(\mA,h)$-scattered spaces for a partial $m$-spread $\mA$ in $X$, and in particular show the existence of $(\mA,h)$-scattered spaces for certain dimensions.
+Using some of the results stated in Subsection~\ref{sec:prelim} we are now ready to provide bounds on the number of $(\mA,h)$-evasive spaces for a partial $m$-spread $\mA$ in $X$, and in particular show the existence of $(\mA,h)$-evasive spaces for certain dimensions.
 We follow the notation of Subsection~\ref{sec:prelim} and work with the graph introduced in Remark~\ref{rem:graph}

 We start with the following corollary, which is an immediate consequence of Lemma~\ref{lem:upperbound} and Lemma~\ref{lem:delta}.